jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 #### Leafpad

-  [Leafpad](http://tarot.freeshell.org/leafpad/ "Leafpad") is an opensource notepad clone released intially in 2004.
+  [Leafpad](http://tarot.freeshell.org/leafpad/ "Leafpad") is an opensource notepad clone released in 2004.
 Leafpad focuses on being light and having minimal dependencies.
 It provides syntax highlighting and is the default editor for LXDE and was for Xfce until its replacement by mousepad.
 Leafpad is built using GTK+.

 #### Sublime